X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **TYPE: Function**
 **FORMAT: STRPTR(&lt;variable&gt;)**

 **Action:** Returns the memory address of the first character of a string contained within a string variable.
 If the string variable has zero length, this function will likely still return a non-zero value pointing either to the close quotation mark in the literal assignment, or to somewhere undefined in string memory.
-Programs should check the `LEN()` of string variables before using the pointer returned from `STRPTR`.
+Programs should check the [`LEN`](#len)gth of string variables before using the pointer returned from `STRPTR`.

 **EXAMPLE of the STRPTR function:**